vtluug/docker-manifests/README.md

 #### External Ports

-For webapps, ports 80 and 443 are used along with a service specific subdomain.
+The `nginx` container exposes ports 80 and 443 and acts as a reverse-proxy for all other sites.

 For non-webapps, ports 9000-9999 are used to expose (most) apps externally.
 * 9000: gitolite

-#### Internal Ports
+#### Internal container ports

-All of these apps are reverse-proxied through nginx:
+Containers proxied through nginx:
-* 7000: vtluug-site¹
+* vtluug-site: 1313¹
-* 7001: wiki
+* wiki: 80
-* 7002: dex
+* dex: ???
+TODO
-* 7003: linx
+* linx: 8080
-* 7004: dex
+* funkwhale: ???

-* 7005: funkwhale
+We also run some static servies directly served through nginx.

 ¹May be converted to a static site instead.